REGION_ID is an abbreviated code that Google assigns

 gcloud app deploy --no-promote

-When you've confirmed that your app is interacting with your production databases and datastores, use the GCP Console to migrate traffic:
+When you've confirmed that your app is interacting with your production databases and datastores, use the Cloud Console to migrate traffic:

 Select the latest version of your upgraded app and click Migrate traffic.